-- Overall side effects were mild to moderate and occurred in 6 of the dogs.
+- Overall, side effects were mild to moderate and occurred in 6 dogs.

-- Evaluation of certain tumor markers suggested that effectiveness was likely not generated through the TK receptor.
+- Evaluation of specific tumor markers suggested that effectiveness was likely not generated through the TK receptor.

 Prostate and Bladder Cancer

 A study published in 20183 found that masitinib combined with indomethacin inhibited cell viability in transitional cell (a type of cell found in bladders) tumors in vitro.
-Please note that indomethacin is an NSAID not recommended for dogs because it causes severe GI side effects, so this combination will not likely be recommended by your veterinarian.
+Please note that indomethacin is an NSAID not recommended for dogs because it causes severe GI side effects, so your veterinarian will not likely recommend this combination.

 Further work on the effects in bladder and prostate cancer patients is warranted.

-Additional in vitro and in-life studies are needed to further assess if masitinib can be successfully used in treating these tumors.
+Additional in vitro and in-life studies are needed to assess further if masitinib can successfully treat these tumors.

 When to Not Use Masitinib

-According to product labeling for Masivet, your dog should not receive masitinib in the following cases:2
+According to the product labeling for Masivet, your dog should not receive masitinib in the following cases:2

 - pregnant or nursing puppies

-- less 6 months of age or weighs less than 4 kg
+- less than 6 months of age or weighs less than 4 kg

 - suffering from inadequate liver or kidney function